-SITE NO. DESCRIPTION SENSITIVITY TACTIC EST. BOOM PS27 Creek mouth west of Oliktok Pt. airstrip Most sensitive during open water season.
+SITE NO. DESCRIPTION SENSITIVITY TACTIC EST. BOOM PS27 Most sensitive during open water season.
 Keep oil from entering river.
 C-13 or C-14 100'

 - Coastal areas support high concentrations of breeding, nesting, brood-rearing, and molting waterbirds during the summer. - Concentrations of swans, ducks, geese, and shorebirds are present here in June before open water is present elsewhere - Shoreline and offshore areas support molting Oldsquaws and eiders, and brood-rearing eiders.
 This is also a staging area for migrating Phalaropes (shorebirds).
 Birds are present in June through September. - This is a Spectacled Eider nesting area. - This is a Brant nesting, brood-rearing, and molting area.
 Birds are present from May through August. - Plan to deploy bird-hazing systems during the open-water season.